 For the sequential implementation, use C, C++, or Java.
-For the parallel implementation, you will provide an MPI-based version using MPICH2, a high performance and widely portable implementation of the Message Passing Interface (MPI) standard (both MPI-1 and MPI-2).
+For the parallel implementation, you will provide an MPI-based version using MPICH2, a high performance and widely portable implementation of the Message Passing Interface (MPI) standard.
 (Note: since you'll have to use C for the parallel implementation, it is recommended to also use C for the sequential implementation (e.g. you may reuse some code)).